Southern theater of the American Revolutionary War: The Carolinas

 South Carolina's population was politically divided when the war began.
-The lowland communities, dominated by Charleston, sided strongly with the Patriots, while the back country held a large number of Loyalist sympathizers.
+The Lowcountry communities, dominated by Charleston, sided strongly with the Patriots, while the backcountry held a large number of Loyalist sympathizers.
 By August 1775, both sides were recruiting militia companies.
 In September, a Patriot militia seized Fort Johnson, Charleston's major defense works, and Governor William Campbell fled to a Royal Navy ship in the harbor.

 The seizure by Loyalists of a shipment of gunpowder and ammunition intended for the Cherokee caused an escalation in tensions that led to the first siege of Ninety Six in western South Carolina late November.
 Patriot recruiting was by then outstripping that of the Loyalists, and a major campaign (called the Snow Campaign due to unusually heavy snowfall) involving as many as 5,000 Patriots led by Colonel Richard Richardson succeeded in capturing or driving away most of the Loyalist leadership.
-Loyalists fled, either to East Florida or to the Cherokee lands.
+Loyalists fled either to East Florida or to the Cherokee lands.
 A faction of the Cherokee, known as the Chickamauga, rose up in support of the British and Loyalists in 1776.
 They were finally defeated by militia forces from North and South Carolina.